yellowmessenger/documentation/docs/platform_concepts/Getting Started/security-auth/oauth.md

 ---
-title: Single sign-on with OAuth for for Cloud Platform
+title: Single sign-on with OAuth for Cloud Platform
 sidebar_label: Cloud SSO with OAuth
 ---